camunda/camunda-docs-static/get-started/content/bpmn20/deploy.md

 ---

-The next step consists in building, deploying and testing the process.
+The next step consists of building, deploying and testing the process.

 # Build the Web Application with Maven

 Select the `pom.xml` in the Package Explorer, perform a right-click and select `Run As / Maven Install`.
-This will generate a WAR file named `loan-approval-0.0.1-SNAPSHOT.war` In the `target/` folder of your Maven project.
+This will generate a WAR file named `loan-approval-0.0.1-SNAPSHOT.war` in the `target/` folder of your Maven project.

 {{< note title="Hint" class="info" >}}
 If the `loan-approval-0.0.1-SNAPSHOT.war` file is not visible after having performed the Maven build, you need to refresh the project (F5) in eclipse.